Optimizing The Getup - Part 1: But First, Why?

 Tony Gentilcore – “Well, what doesn’t it work?
 I mean, what other exercise includes supine, rolling, half kneeling, and standing to overhead positions?
 We can get a lot done with this one.”

-When your clients ask you “what am I working” with the Getup this is a time where you can literally say “everything!”
+When somebody asks you “what you're working” with the Getup this is a time where you can literally say “everything!”

 Why The Getup: The “What The Hell Effect” is a Real Thing